Alessia Zecchini

-Alessia Zecchini (born 30 June 1992) is an Italian freediver who has set world and Italian records in freediving.
+Alessia Zecchini (/it/, born 30 June 1992) is an Italian freediver who has set world and Italian records in freediving.

 At the age of 13, Zecchini completed her first federal apnea course in A.s.d.
 "Apnea Blu Mare".
 In 2009 she changed clubs and became an athlete of Dive Free Roma and Nuoto Belle Arti.

 Since 2012, Zecchini has been part of the indoor and outdoor Italian national freediving team, so far winning 16 gold medals, five silver and two bronze at the World Championships and three golds, six silvers and one bronze at the European Championships.

 On 18 October 2019, Zecchini became the first woman to have reached a depth of −100m exclusively with the use of her arms (free immersion), during the "Nirvana Oceanquest" in Curaçao, Dutch Caribbean.

 Zecchini became the subject of the 2023 biographical documentary film The Deepest Breath directed by Laura McGann.

 Career

 From 2007 to 2010, Zecchini attended in rallies with the national team, although she could not compete in the top category due to her young age.

 In 2011, she participated in her first Italian championship in Turin, taking second place, behind Ilaria Bonin.
 The placings achieved also in the following year earned her the call to be part of the national team.
 In 2012, she participated in her first Confédération Mondiale des Activités Subaquatiques (CMAS) European Championship in Antalya, Turkey, achieving good placings (fourth place in Jump Blue and sixth in static apnea).

 In 2013, during the CMAS World Championship in Kazan, Russia, she won the gold medal in static freediving (STA) with a time of 6' 23", then obtained a medal in every discipline, including a silver in dynamics without fins (DNF) and a bronze in dynamic with monofin (DYN).
 The same year, Zecchini used the guide rope to pull herself down to a depth of -81 m without using ballast or fins and thereby set a new world record in the free immersion discipline recognized by the CMAS.
 At the Italian Depth Championship in Ischia, she achieved her first CMAS world record in constant weight with the monofin (CWT) with −81 m.

 In 2014, she participated in her first AIDA International competition, the Team World Championship in Cagliari, winning three silver medals in dynamic apnea with the monofin with 223 m, in static apnea with the time of 6' 39", in constant weight with a depth of −84 m and setting two Italian records.
 At the CMAS European Championship held in Tenerife, she won the silver medal in dynamic apnea with monofin (DYN) with 218 m, and third place in the static apnea competition with a time of 6' 08".

 During the Italian depth championship in Ischia, she achieved her second CMAS world record in constant weight with the monofin (CWT) with −86 m.